Chapter 3 of 12

 T-24H PRE-01 Final "Go/No-Go" Decision Meeting Launch Cpt N/A

-T-2H OPS-01 Establish "War Room" (Slack/Zoom) Ops Lead N/A
+T-2H OPS-01 Establish "War Room" (Slack/Zoom).
+Pin escalation matrix.
+Ops Lead N/A

-T-00m GO-01 Flip Feature Flags to "ON" (100%) Product Mgr Flip Flags "OFF"
+T-00m GO-01 Flip Feature Flags to "ON" (100% traffic) Product Mgr Flip Flags "OFF"

-4.3 Automated vs. Manual Runbooks
+Automated vs. Manual Runbooks

 Automate These

-• Database migrations and rollback scripts
+• Database migrations and rollback scripts (use tools like Flyway, Alembic, or Django migrations)

-• Health checks and smoke tests
+• Health checks and smoke tests (scripted HTTP requests to critical endpoints)

-• Feature flag toggles (LaunchDarkly API)
+• Feature flag toggles via API (LaunchDarkly, Flagsmith, Unleash)

-• CDN cache invalidation
+• CDN cache invalidation (CloudFront, Fastly, Cloudflare API calls)

-• Status page updates via API
+• Status page updates via API (Statuspage, Instatus webhooks)

 Keep Manual

-• Go/No-Go decision checkpoints
+• Go/No-Go decision checkpoints (requires human assessment of aggregate risk)

-• Marketing campaign triggers
+• Marketing campaign activation triggers (timing depends on real-time conditions)

-• Customer communication sends
+• Customer communication sends (tone and timing require judgment)

-• Rollback decisions (requires judgment)
+• Rollback decisions (requires weighing business impact vs. technical risk)

-• Incident escalation calls
+• Incident escalation calls (severity assessment needs human context)

-• Press embargo lifts
+• Press embargo lifts (coordination with journalists requires flexibility)

 Runbook Validation: The Dry Run